-As most people are aware, there are changes to Health and Safety.
+As most people are aware, there have been changes to Health and Safety.
 There are a number of useful documents outlining the changes from organisations such as Sport NZ, Institute of Directors and WorkSafe NZ.
 Clubs are encouraged to look at this information.

 A few useful points to note: